nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 ### Visualisation

-One of the main benefits of utalising sub component embedding is that when we are visualising the semantic distance between each of the subcomponents, we can see how they relate to the overall job posting.
+One of the main benefits of utilising sub component embedding is that when we are visualising the semantic distance between each of the subcomponents, we can see how they relate to the overall job posting.
 This is shown in the diagram below, where we can see that the subcomponents are all related to the job posting, and that the subcomponents are related to each other.

 <div style="max-width: 900px; margin: 0 auto;">